Chinese aircraft carrier sails into Hong Kong on maiden visit

 Significantly smaller than the U.S. carriers that have long stopped in Hong Kong, the Liaoning started life as one of the Soviet Union's last carriers under construction, before being sold by Ukraine as a stripped down hulk to private Chinese interests in 1998.

-The vessel was later refitted in a northern Chinese shipyard in what was seen by foreign military analysts as a key early test of China's naval modernization.
+The vessel was later refitted in a Chinese shipyard in what was seen by foreign military analysts as a key early test of China's naval modernization.

 The Liaoning began sea trials as China's first aircraft carrier in 2011 and has more recently conducted fully integrated drills with its complement of J-15 jet fighters and a variety of support ships.

-(Additional reporting by William Ho, Pak Yiu and Bobby Yip; editing by James Pomfret and Richard Pullin)
+Additional reporting by William Ho, Pak Yiu and Bobby Yip; Editing by James Pomfret, Robert Birsel